 Corporate Mentor Program

-Wayne State University business students have an opportunity to be matched with a professional corporate mentor and work one-on-one throughout the entire academic year.
+Ilitch Business students have an opportunity to be matched with a professional corporate mentor and work one-on-one throughout the entire academic year.
 Students selected to join the Corporate Mentor Program will work closely with the co-directors to determine their long-term career interests and goals in order to find the right mentor to help move their interests forward, expose them to the day-to-day world of work, and other professional opportunities for success after college.

-- Students will work closely with mentorship program staff to select a mentor that best meets their and personal and professional goals.
+- Students will work closely with mentorship program staff to select a mentor that best meets their personal and professional goals.

 - Regular career development and networking opportunities, as well as guidance from your mentor and program staff on how to best prepare for success.